UO-CIS211/calculator/doc/HOWTO.md

 subclasses `Neg` and `Abs` of `UnOp`.

 It is ready to turn in.
 You will turn in `expr.py` and `rpncalc.py`.
-You will not turn in the test suites. n
+You will not turn in the test suites.

+#### Question to answer in questions.md

+Suppose we wanted to add exponentiation to our calculator, so that the RPN expression `5 2 ^` would evaluate to 25 (5 squared) and `5 3 ^` would evaluate to 125 (5 cubed).
+Assume the lexer returns a token `lex.TokenPat.POWER`.
+What new class would I need to add to `expr.py`, and what would it be a subclass of?
+What change would I need to make to `rpncalc.py`?

 ## Bonus: An algebraic calculator